flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/thrust-elev-trim.md

 Nevertheless, the pitch trim wheels in the cockpit provide mechanical control of the Trimmable Horizontal Stabilizer (THS) and have priority over electrical control.
 The Autopilot is disconnected when a pilot uses the trim wheel during flight.

+See our [Preparing MCDU: PERF](../../../beginner-guide/preparing-mcdu.md#perf) guide for additional info about trimming.

 !!! info ""
     Note: Pilot's use of the pitch trim wheel does not disconnect the ELACs to make sure that the computers remain synchronized with the manually-selected position.